Ginjinha in Lisbon: 4 Authentic Places to Drink It

 Still, you can find different ginja-based mixed drinks throughout Lisbon.

-Drinking ginjinha is a fantastic experience, and you must at least try it once you visit Lisbon.
+Drinking ginjinha is a fantastic experience, and you must try it at least once when you visit Lisbon.

-It is part of Portuguese culture and is a local product sold to people over 18.
+It is part of Portuguese culture and is a local product sold to adults.

 It brings people together, and you will fall in love with it.
 It tastes good and warms you up fast, no matter the time of year.